-August-October Preparations in Iceland and Malawi, selection of evaluators, th documents assembles 11 th November Evaluator from Iceland 12 th November Short discussion at the ICEIDA office in Lilongwe (M, K) First meeting with Mr Msowoya, Director of Marine Services Departure for the lake (ICEIDA director, M, K) 13 th November First meeting with Mr Makulusa, Principal of the Marine Training College (M, K) Tour of facilities (M, K) First meeting with ICEIDA lecturers (M, K) Preliminary plan for other interviews (M, K) 14 th November Meeting with one of the ICEIDA lecturers (JP) (M, K) Observation of a lesson by an ICEIDA lecturer (JP) (M) Interview with two college lecturers, Mr Nyirenda and Mr Sady alunda (K) Interview with a college lecturer, Capt.
-Mhango (M) Meeting with the other ICEIDA lecturer (PP) (K) 15 th November Visit to M ALDECO (M, K) First meeting with Mr Manduwi, Marine Engineer (M, K) Meeting with students on attachment at MALDECO (M, K) Lunch-meeting with one ICEIDA lecturer (PP) (M, K) Tour of accommodation facilities (M, K) Continuation of meeting with students (M, K) Second meeting with Mr Manduwi (M, K) Meeting with Mr Magasa, Operations Manager (M, K) 16 th November Interview with a college lecturer, Mrs Manduwi (K) Discussion with one ICEIDA lecturer (PP) and brief observation of a practical lesson on nets (M) Interview with Mr Sankhulani, college librarian (M) Second meeting with the college principal (M, K) Short visit to the Fisheries Research Unit (JP, M) Interview with a college lecturer Mr Kazembe (M) Interview with a student attached to the Fisheries Research Unit (K) 17 th November Report writing 18 th November Report writing 19 th November Observation of lesson taught by a college lecturer, Mr Nyirenda (M) Interview with a college lecturer, Mrs Manduwi (K) Observation of a lesson by an ICEIDA lecturer (PP) (M) Interview with the Acting Assistant Chief Fisheries Research Officer, Mr Banda (M, K) Brief observation of a practical lesson in the metal workshop (JP) (M) Interview with three students on the Motorman course (K) Interview with a college instructor, Capt.
-Fulundiwe (K) Report writing (M, K)
+August-October Preparations in Iceland and Malawi, selection of evaluators, documents assembles 11 th November Evaluator from Iceland 12 th November Short discussion at the ICEIDA office in Lilongwe (M, K) First meeting with Mr Msowoya, Director of Marine Services Departure for the lake (ICEIDA director, M, K) 13 th November First meeting with Mr Makuzula, Principal of the Marine Training College (M, K) Tour of facilities (M, K) First meeting with ICEIDA lecturers (M, K) th Preliminary plan for other interviews (M, K) 14 th November Meeting with one of the ICEIDA lecturers (JP) (M, K) Observation of a lesson by an ICEIDA lecturer (JP) (M) Interview with two College lecturers, Mr Nyirenda and Mr Sadyalunda (K) Interview with a College lecturer, Capt.
+Mhango (M) 1 cth x 1 Meeting with the other ICEIDA lecturer (PP) (K) 15 th November Visit to MALDECO $(M, K)$ First meeting with Mr Manduwi, Marine Engineer (M, K) Masting with students on attachment at MALDECO $(M, K)$ Lunch mosting with one ICEIDA leaturer (bb) (M, K) Lunch-meeting with one ICEIDA fecturer (PP) (M, K) Tour of accommodation facilities (M, K) Continuation of meeting with students $(M, K)$ Second meeting with Mr Manduwi (M, K) Meeting with Mr Magasa Operations Manager (M K) 16 th November Interview with a College lecturer Mrs Manduwi (K) Discussion with one ICEIDA lecturer (PP) and brief observation of a practical lesson on nets (M) Interview with Mr Sankhulani, College librarian (M) Second meeting with the College principal (M, K) Short visit to the Fisheries Research Unit (JP, M) Interview with a College lecturer Mr Kazembe (M) Interview with a student attached to the Fisheries Research Unit (K) 17 th November Report writing 18 th November Report writing 19 th November Observation of lesson taught by a College lecturer, Mr Nyirenda (M) Interview with a College lecturer, Mrs Manduwi (K) Observation of a lesson by an ICEIDA lecturer (PP) (M) Interview with the Acting Assistant Chief Fisheries Research Officer, Mr Banda (M, K) $(1, 1)$ Brief observation of a practical lesson in the metal workshop (JP) (M) Interview with three students on the Motorman course (K) Report writing $(M, K)$ Officer, Mr Banda (M, K) Brief observation of a practical lesson in the metal workshop (JP) (M) Interview with three students on the Motorman course (K) Interview with a College instructor, Capt.
+Fuluwinde (K) Report writing (M, K)